-At the meeting on March 21, 2019 the Planning Commission decided to review the Zoning Ordinance changes in three groups, two of which will be presented during the April 4th hearing:
+At the meeting on March 21, 2019 the Planning Commission decided to continue its review of the Zoning text changes in three groups.
+During the April 4th hearing the Planning commission took action on Zoning Text Amendments for consistency with the Conservation and Open Space Element.
+During the April 18th hearing, the Planning Commission is scheduled to review the following:

-- Group 1 Land Use Element/Agricultural & Forest Resources Related Zoning Changes, which involve the following: 1) a new TE Timberland Exclusive zone to be applied to areas with a "T Timberland" General Plan Land Use designation that are not zoned "TPZ" or AE-B-5-(160) and part of an agricultural preserve; 2) a new "PRD Planned Rural Development" Combining Zone to provide voluntary clustering of home sites on resource lands and 3) amendments to Section 314-7.1 "AE Agriculture Exclusive Zone", and Section 314-7.4 "TPZ Timberland Production Zone" to implement key policies from the Agricultural Resources Section of the Land Use Element and to include allowable uses specified in Land Use Element Table 4-G (Allowable Use Types for Resource Production Land Use Designations). - Group 2 Conservation and Open Space Elements Changes, which involve the following: 1) amendments to Section 314-21.1 "F Flood Hazard Areas" Combining Zone, to be consistent with General Plan standard CO-S4.
-Open Space Consistency Determination on Legal Non-Conforming Parcels; 2) amendments to Section 314-61.1 Streamside Management Areas and Wetlands to be consistent with General Plan Standard BR-S5,
+• Resolution #1 - Land Use Element/Agricultural & Forest Resources Related Zoning Changes, which involve the following: 1) a new TE - Timberland Exclusive zone to be applied to areas with a "T - Timberland" General Plan Land Use designation that are not zoned "TPZ" or AE-B-5-(160) and part of an agricultural preserve; 2) a new "PRD - Planned Rural Development" Combining Zone to provide voluntary clustering of home sites on resource lands and 3) amendments to Section 314-7.1 "AE - Agriculture Exclusive Zone", and Section 314-7.4 "TPZ - Timberland Production Zone" to implement key policies from the Agricultural Resources Section of the Land Use Element and to include allowable uses specified in Land Use Element Table 4-G (Allowable Use Types for Resource Production Land Use Designations); and